CamDavidsonPilon/eem_analysis/README.md

 4. No additional scattering is present

-If we relax the linear constraint, and ignore any attempt at interpretation
+If we generalize to non-linear decomposition, and ignore any attempt at interpretation, we can expand the models used.
+Namely, we can try a convolutional autoencoder.